FAQ & InfoHub

 - How to Register: Opolis will help you set this up during onboarding, arrange automatic payments, and ensure state/federal compliance.
 You can register for basic insurance in the standard onboarding process.
 If you would like additional coverage, reach out to the Support Stewards for enhanced options.

 Yes, many of the employment benefits available to Members of the Employment Commons are opt-in.
-Below is a summary, and you can find complete details in the full Opolis Benefits Guide.
+You can find complete details in the full Opolis Benefits Guide.

 All benefits start on the first day of the first full month of employment through the Employment Commons.